News and Information

 Local Events and Meetings

-The New York City Chapter does not have any local meetings scheduled at this time but we do want to hear from you.
-If you would like to connect with our Volunteer Chapter Coordinator, please email us at firstname.lastname@example.org.
+Although the New York City Chapter does not have any meetings planned at this time, we would still love to hear from you!
+If you have any questions concerning support meetings, please email our Volunteer Chapter Coordinator, Sarah, at firstname.lastname@example.org.

 New York City Walk for PKD